s-archer/reference-architectures/dns/readme.md

 To address DNS surges and DNS DDoS attacks, companies add more DNS servers, which are not really needed during normal business operations.
 This costly solution also often requires manual intervention for changes.
 In addition, traditional DNS servers require frequent maintenance and patching, primarily for new vulnerabilities.

 ## The Traditional Solution
-When looking for DNS solutions, many organizations select BIND (Berkeley Internet Naming Daemon), the Internet's original DNS resolver.
+When looking for DNS solutions, many organisations select BIND (Berkeley Internet Naming Daemon), the Internet's original DNS resolver.
 Installed on approximately 80 percent of the world's DNS servers, BIND is an open-source project maintained by Internet Systems Consortium (ISC).
-ISC is a non-profit organization with a for-profit consulting arm called DNS-CO, which offers 4 different levels of subscriptions and support services.
+ISC is a non-profit organisation with a for-profit consulting arm called DNS-CO, which offers 4 different levels of subscriptions and support services.

 Despite its popularity, BIND requires significant maintenance multiple times a year primarily due to vulnerabilities, patches, and upgrades.
 It can be downloaded freely, but needs servers (an additional cost, including support contracts) and an operating system.
 In addition, BIND typically scales to only 50,000 responses per second (RPS), making it vulnerable to both legitimate and malicious DNS surges.